forgerock-dss/aic_verified_helpdesk/README.md

 ## Testing

-1. Create:
-   - A **helpdesk user** with `frUnindexedString1=admin`
-   - A **customer/end user** with a valid email address
-2. Launch the helpdesk journey in a non-default browser to avoid session clashes:
+1. Launch the helpdesk journey in a non-default browser to avoid session clashes:
    ```text
    https://openam-<tenant>/am/XUI/?realm=alpha&authIndexType=service&authIndexValue=HelpDeskResetWithP1Verify
    ```
-3. Log in as the helpdesk user and enter the end user’s email address.
+2. Log in as the helpdesk user and enter the end user’s email address.
    - The journey will poll until the back-channel flow completes.
-4. The end user receives an email, completes the verification flow, and can then reset their password and access the system.
+3. The end user receives an email, completes the verification flow, and can then reset their password and access the system.

 ---